phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-use-case-article.md

 Break it into short sections or bullet points if needed.

-📌 Example Outline:
+Example outline:
 - User submits payout request
 - Platform validates balance
 - Chimoney API is called with wallet and currency info
 - Payment confirmation is displayed

-## 🛠 4.
-Mention Supporting Features or Considerations
+## 4. Mention supporting features or considerations

 Show how the use case fits into a bigger picture: